amansingh456/dot-nd-key-clone/README.md

 # Dot & Key CLone

-This is an E-Commerce Website. user can buy all slin related products from here.
-I have used HTMl, CSS and JavaScript to do different tasks in this project.
-Please have a look on this repo.
-You can find the deployed link below...
+This is an E-Commerce Website, where user can buy all premium skin related product .
+It was acquired by Nykaa and it is an Indian Brand.
+Please have a look on this repo, you can find the deployed link below...

 ## Deployed link -